mdn/content/files/en-us/web/css/@page/index.md

 ## Named pages

+Named pages allow web pages to perform per-page layout and add page-breaks in a declarative manner when printing.

-It is possibly to create named pages that can then be applied using the `page` property.
-This allows the user to create different page print layouts, that can be applied to different sections of a document.
+Named pages can be applied using the [`page`](/en-US/docs/Web/CSS/@page/page) property.
+This allows the user to create different page configurations for use in print layouts.

+An example of this can be found on the [`page`](/en-US/docs/Web/CSS/@page/page#examples) examples.

 ## Examples